 - Medical, dental, and vision coverage.

-- Two weeks paid vacation (with an increase over time), plus sick leave.
+- Two weeks paid vacation (with an increase over time), and three weeks paid sick days.

 - Days off for major Jewish holidays.

-- A supportive work environment with people committed to bringing out the best in each other and to positive social change.
+- A supportive work environment with people committed to positive social change and to bring out the best in each other

 HOW TO APPLY